1977 Rob Pendleton Motors (RPM)

 A workshop was needed, and a friend of ours was using just the right place for body repairs, but on a part-time basis.
 He offered to share the use of it with him, just the job.

 This was on the A34 Cannock Road, on the outskirts of Stafford.
 In fact only a couple of miles away from home.

 Jill was 5 months pregnant at the time, so it was quite an upheaval for us.

-The Cortina Estate at the top of this page was bought as a dual purpose vehicle as funds were tight, and we needed something to tow with and be usable socially.
+The Cortina Estate (above) was bought as a dual purpose vehicle as funds were tight, and we needed something to tow with and be usable socially.

 It was a fabulous Jeff Uren Savage Cortina with 3.0 V6 engine, overdrive etc, so it towed very well.

 We kept it for over 25 years!
 More details on ‘My Cortina page’, when it’s done.